ayobuenavista/ayobuenavista.github.io/static/articles/intros/Ethereum-Intro.md

 **Block Explorer**: [https://etherscan.io/](https://etherscan.io/)

 **Addresses**: "0x" prefix concatenated with the rightmost 20 bytes of the Keccak-256 hash of the ECDSA public key.
-Account and contract addresses are indistinguishable and share the same format, however contract addresses are determined by the sender address and creation transaction nonce.
+Account and contract addresses are indistinguishable and share the same format, however contract addresses are determined by the sender address and creation transaction nonce.<br />
 Example: `0x2B522cABE9950D1153c26C1b399B293CaA99FcF9`

-**Block Time**: average of 15 seconds.
+**Block Time**: Average of 15 seconds.

 **Consensus**: For Ethereum 1.0, consensus is Proof-of-Work with a modified version of Nakamoto consensus via transaction-based state transitions.
 It uses Ethash as the hashing algorithm, which is designed to be ASIC-resistant via memory-hardness.
 For Ethereum 2.0, consensus is Proof-of-Stake using Casper Correct by Construction with Greediest Heaviest Observed Sub-Tree (GHOST) as the fork-choice rule protocol.